BasmaElhoseny01/Basic_Arduino_projects/8.Photoresistor/README.md

  </ol>

 ## Selecting the fixed resistance value:
-if you selected the fixed resistance value=resistace of the photoresiatance @ normal light you will get best resolution for explanation:https://www.udemy.com/course/arduino-sbs-17gs/learn/lecture/5887910#overview
+if you selected the fixed resistance value=resistace of the photo resistance @ normal light you will get the best resolution for explanation:https://www.udemy.com/course/arduino-sbs-17gs/learn/lecture/5887910#overview

 ## 🔌 Connections: